Reimbursement Frequently Asked Questions

 ArrowForward

-The Assistance Fund will only reimburse the portion of the monthly health insurance premium for the person actively enrolled in a TAF disease program. (e.g., a person in a family of five would receive one-fifth of the health insurance premium)
+TAF only reimburses the portion of the monthly health insurance premium for the person enrolled in a TAF disease program. (e.g., a person in a family of five would receive one-fifth of the health insurance premium)

 ArrowForward

-If your reimbursement request is missing any necessary documentation, TAF will send you a letter detailing what additional documentation is required.
-If you do not submit the requested documentation along with the Incomplete Claim Verification Letter within 30 days of the date of the letter, TAF will cancel your reimbursement request.
-If you have questions about what your reimbursement request is missing, call (855) 845-3663, Monday through Friday from 8 a.m. – 7 p.m.
-ET.
+If your request is missing documentation, TAF will send you a letter requesting specific additional documentation.
+If you don’t submit the requested documentation along with the Incomplete Claim Verification Letter within 30 days of the date of the letter, TAF will cancel your reimbursement request.

 ArrowForward